The practice endeavours to maintain a certain level of standard for all patients which is reflected in our Practice Charter.

 - The healthcare team members have only your best interests at heart.
 If staff are busy, please be patient and treat each member with courtesy and respect.

 - If you require a home visit, please telephone the surgery before 10.00am if possible.

-- If you are unclear or unsure about what the doctor has said, please ask.
+- If you are unclear or unsure about what the doctor or clinician has said, please ask.
 We want you to understand and feel confident about your treatment.

 - The healthcare team members are keen to promote healthy lifestyles and avoid illness.
 If the doctor or nurse offers health promotional advice, please take it.